miqqie/dbs_pred/readme.md

 ## Base Code Provided

-The base code that was provided can be found here:
+The base code that was provided in the course can be found here: https://github.com/miqqie/dsat-ft1

 ## Improvements Made

+Several improvements were made to the base code including:

 1. Changing the colour scheme and adding a robot image for a more aesthetically pleasing interface.
 2. Adding a page that allows for the simultaneous display of replies from both Llama and Deepseek for the user's query.